WhatsApp Us +60 12548 7911

 FAQs for Employment Law Malaysia

-- Applicants typically need a job offer from a Malaysian company (ESD Registered), relevant academic and professional credentials, a minimum monthly salary depending on the visa category, and employer sponsorship throughout the process.
+• Applicants typically need a job offer from a Malaysian company - Expatriate Services Division (ESD)-registered, relevant academic and professional credentials, a minimum monthly salary depending on the visa category, and employer sponsorship throughout the process.